quicwg/base-drafts/draft-ietf-quic-http.md

 A server can send the CANCEL_PUSH frame to indicate that it will not be fulfilling a promise prior to creation of a push stream.
 Once the push stream has been created, sending CANCEL_PUSH has no effect on the state of the push stream.
-A QUIC RESET_STREAM frame SHOULD be used instead to abort transmission of the server push response.
+A QUIC STOP_SENDING frame SHOULD be used instead to abort transmission of the server push response.

 A CANCEL_PUSH frame is sent on the control stream.
 Receiving a CANCEL_PUSH